xiaoqian19940510/Event-Extraction/README.md

  <details/>
 <summary/>
-  <a href="https://link.zhihu.com/?target=https%3A//www.aclweb.org/anthology/P19-1522" >Exploring Pre-trained Language Models for Event Extraction and Geenration, ACL 2019</a> by<i> Yang, Sen and Feng, Dawei and Qiao, Linbo and Kan, Zhigang and Li, Dongsheng
+  <a href="https://doi.org/10.18653/v1/p19-1522" >Exploring Pre-trained Language Models for Event Extraction and Generation, ACL 2019</a> by<i> Yang, Sen and Feng, Dawei and Qiao, Linbo and Kan, Zhigang and Li, Dongsheng
 (<a>Github</a>)</summary><blockquote><p align="justify">

 动机：